Tropical Amplitudes: Explicit computations

-To finish the description of the KP decomposition, one has to deal with these clusters of points.
+To finish the description of the decomposition, we have to deal with these clusters of points.
 Locally, such a cluster of $m$ points on a disc of radius $\ell$ looks like a sphere.
-Thus as in the tree level analysis, $\Mgn1n$ is split it into $(2m-3)!!$ domains corresponding to the $(2m-3)!!$ combinatorially distinct trees.
-Note the shift $m\to m+1$ compared to the tree level case due to the fact that such trees with $m$ external legs have one additional leg attached to the loop.
-At this point, one could basically conclude the by invoking the ``Bern-Kosower'' rules \cite{Bern:1987tw,Bern:1990cu,Bern:1990ux,Bern:1991aq,Bern:1993wt} which would yield the desired tropical form of the one-loop amplitude.
-The previous analysis is more a formal illustration of the tropical features of the limit rather than an explicit method for writing down one-loop field theory amplitudes.
-Let us then be brief, and consider for simplicity a cluster of two points, where $\zeta_j$ is treated like before \eqref{e:tropchDst} and $\zeta_i$ collides to $\zeta_j$ according to
+Thus, as in the tree-level analysis, $\Mgn1n$ is decomposed into $(2m-3)!!$ domains corresponding to the $(2m-3)!!$ combinatorially distinct trees.
+Note the shift $m\to m+1$ compared to the tree-level case due to the fact that such trees with $m$ external legs have one additional leg attached to the loop.
+At this point, one could basically conclude by invoking the Bern-Kosower rules; this would yield the desired tropical form of the one-loop amplitude.
+Let us then be brief, and describe for simplicity a cluster of two points, where $\zeta_j$ is treated like before \eqref{e:tropchDst} and $\zeta_i$ collides to $\zeta_j$;

-where $\zeta_j$ is fixed, $X$ is the future tropical length of the tree connecting legs $i$ and $j$ to the loop as in the tree level analysis and $\ell$ is an IR cut-off.
-In this simple example, there is no outer region $\cD_0$ as in and the KP decomposition is built.
-As concerns the tropical form of the integrand and the proposition \ref{prop:sym} one has to look at $\cF_{1,n}=\cW_{1,n} e^{\cQ_{1,n}}$.
-For simplicity, we work in a representation of $\cW_{1,n}$ where all double derivatives of the propagator have been integrated out by parts.
+where $\zeta_j$ is fixed, $X$ is the tropical length of the tree connecting legs $i$ and $j$ to the loop as in the tree-level analysis and $\ell$ is an IR cut-off.
+In this simple example, there is no outer region $\cD_0$ and the construction of the decomposition is complete.
+Concerning the tropical form of the integrand and the equation \eqref{prop:sym}, one has to look at ${\mathcal F}_{1,n}={\mathcal W}_{1,n} e^{{\mathcal Q}_{1,n}}$.
+For simplicity, we work in a representation of ${\mathcal W}_{1,n}$ where all double derivatives of the propagator have been integrated out by parts.
 Using the general short distance behavior of the propagator on a generic Riemann surface

-one sees that $\cQ_{1,n}$ gives a term $-Xk_i.k_j$ while any term of the form $G(\zeta_k-\zeta_i)$ is turned into a $G(\zeta_k-\zeta_j)$ at leading order in $\ap$:
+one sees that ${\mathcal Q}_{1,n}$ gives a term $-Xk_i\cdot k_j$ while any term of the form $\mathcal G(\zeta_k,\zeta_i)$ is turned into a $\mathcal G(\zeta_k,\zeta_j)$ at leading order in $\ap$: